-We use DNA origami nanostructures to fabricate intense Raman scattering hot spots between two Au nanoparticles and to place target molecules precisely into these hot spots to enable highly sensitive detection of analyte molecules down to the single-molecule level.
+We use DNA origami nanostructures to fabricate intense Raman scattering hot spots between nanoparticles and to place target molecules precisely into these hot spots to enable highly sensitive detection of analyte molecules down to the single-molecule level.

-C. Heck, J. Prinz, A. Dathe, V. Merk, O. Stranik, W. Fritzsche, J. Kneipp, I. Bald, ACS Photonics 2017, 4, 1123.
+Gold Nanolenses Self-Assembled by DNA Origami; C. Heck, J. Prinz, A. Dathe, V. Merk, O. Stranik, W. Fritzsche, J. Kneipp, I. Bald, ACS Photonics 2017, 4, 1123.

 Hybrid Structures for Surface-Enhanced Raman Scattering: DNA origami / Gold Nanoparticle Dimer / Graphene; J. Prinz, A. Matković, J. Pešić, R. Gajić, I. Bald, Small 2016, 12, 5458.
 Cover: DOI: 10.1002/smll.201670199.